Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: GDMs in Network Optimization

 \subsection{GDMs as DRL Policy Networks}

 Many network optimization problems can be modeled as MDP problems, but they differ from traditional robotic control tasks in two significant ways.
 First, the reward functions (or objective functions) and constraints in network optimization are typically far more complex than those in robotic control.
 While robot control tasks often have clear terminal states, making it easier to learn critic modules, network optimization problems often involve non-differentiable objectives and constraints, which cannot be directly optimized and must be approximated via external relaxation.
 These surrogate modules are sensitive to the objective formulation and hyperparameter settings.
-Second, in terms of real-time performance, dynamic network optimization typically demands decision generation within milliseconds to avoid system failures.
-In contrast, the actions generated by GDMs in robotic control usually reside in higher-level planning layers, with the real-time control handled at lower levels, thereby relaxing the real-time constraints on GDMs.
+Second, in terms of real-time performance, dynamic network optimization typically requires decision-making within milliseconds to avoid system failures.
+In contrast, the actions generated by GDMs in robotic control are typically handled at higher-level planning layers, with real-time control handled at lower levels, thereby relaxing real-time constraints on GDMs.

 GDMOPT \cite{survey4_du} is one of the earliest works to introduce GDMs as policy networks for DRL from the AI domain to network optimization.
 In their framework, GDMs function as actors, either using a learnable reward function derived from the original network optimization objective or leveraging an additional neural module to approximate the value function, enabling loss computation for maximizing expected rewards.
 D2SAC \cite{D2SAC2024} is a practical realization of this framework in the context of AI-generated content (AIGC) service provider selection.
 Rather than generating direct actions, the GDM in D2SAC outputs a target action distribution from which executable actions are sampled, resembling conventional DRL but differing from the typical usage of GDMs in robot control.
 In \cite{GDMPolicy2025WirelessComm}, various GenAI models are compared as DRL policy networks, and GDMs are shown to outperform others.
 SemSharing \cite{duD2SAC_ContractDesign2023jsac} applies GDMs in the metaverse-virtual reality (VR) context to generate incentive-sharing contracts for users, aiming to reduce redundant scene rendering and thereby save energy and computation.
 G-DDPG \cite{D2SAC2025LLMasUserFeature} targets distributed diffusion-based image generation services and uses a GDM-based deep deterministic policy gradient (DDPG) to adjust the cloud–edge denoising process based on intermediate feedback.
 DSAC-QMIX \cite{D2SAC2025TWC} addresses wireless resource competition in tunnel construction by modeling it as a stochastic optimization problem, using GDMs to allocate resources based on construction consistency and age of information (AoI).